optimizers/homebrew-cutest/README.md

       echo ". $(brew --prefix $f)/$f.bashrc >> ~/.bashrc"; \
     done

+If you installed CUTEst with Matlab support, you also need to define an environment variable pointing to your local Matlab installation, e.g.,

+    export MYMATLAB=/Applications/Matlab/MATLAB_R2012a.app

 ## Testing

 You can check that everything works as intended using:

     brew test sifdecode
     brew test cutest

+## Updating

+Every time the formulae are updated, `brew update` will let you know.
+You may then reinstall them using `brew reinstall sifdecode --HEAD`, etc. The software will not be automatically upgraded because the formulae are currently "head only", meaning that they pull directly from the subversion repository instead of fetching a released distribution (e.g., `sifdecode-1.0.tar.gz`).
+This is only temporary as we are planning to release distributions in the near future.
+Once that is done, updating will be easier.

 Enjoy!